 Reference receiver design/architecture

 The link margin calculation touches upon this topic.
+In addition, Figure 3 shows a general system level architecture for a LC deployment.
+The visible light spectrum can be used to provide both illumination and communicaitons, while the infrared spectrum can be used from mobile devices to provide the uplink.

 Figure 1: Example of an OFDM modulation and demodulation chain for LC.

+Use of DFT-s-OFDM for baseband modulation

+DFT-spread OFDM is one of the single carrier modulation schemes for LC that have lower PAPR property than most of MCM schemes such as OFDM.
+In LC, a signal with high PAPR can be distorted by not only a nonlinear power amplifier, but also a large DC bias which can seriously degrade system power efficiency.
+One of the advantages of DFT-s-OFDM comparing to other SCM schemes is that the orthogonal multiple access in frequency domain can be easily achieved.
+In LTE, it is called Single Carrier Frequency Domain Multiple Access (SC-FDMA).
+Figure 2 depicts an example of a DFT-s-OFDM modulation and demodulation chain for LC.

+Figure 2 Example of a DFT-s-OFDM modulation and demodulation chain for LC

-Figure 2: Example of the overall architecture for LC.
+Figure 3: Example of the overall architecture for LC.

-Reference for comparison of OFDM vs. PPM/PWM/etc.

-A good overview of most modulation schemes for light communication is presented in [14].
-This paper also has plenty of references to other papers on the topic of modulation scheme comparison.

 How does the backhaul work?

 The backhaul in light communication systems is expected to work as the backhaul for any wireless access network.
 The information signal at the two ends of the backhaul network (transmitting and receiving) is equivalent for an RF and for a light communication system.
 In terms of networking, the light communication systems are expected to provide much denser deployment of access points, which would lead to better frequency reuse from the point of view of the wireless access network, however, it would lead to denser and potentially more complicated backhaul networks.
 The tendency in wireless communications, however, has always been towards smaller and more densely deployed cells.
 Light communication is a natural extension of the existing communication paradigm stemming from this tendency.
 As an example, power over Ethernet (PoE) could be used to provide both data and power to the LED lighting.
 This has been done very effectively in the Edge Building in Amsterdam where over 6500 LED lights have been connected using PoE to provide saving in both installation costs and time [13].
 For retrofitting of light communications into building environments where modern communication infrastructure does not exist, however, power line communication (PLC) could also be used for retrofitting purposes.
 [9]